apache/apisix/README.md

 - **IP whitelist/blacklist**
 - **IdP**: Support external authentication services, such as Auth0, okta, etc., users can use this to connect to Oauth2.0 and other authentication methods.
 - **[Stand-alone mode](doc/stand-alone.md)**: Supports to load route rules from local yaml file, it is more friendly such as under the kubernetes(k8s).
+- **Global rule**: Allows to run any plugin for all request, eg: limit rate, IP filter etc.
 - **ACL**: TODO.
 - **Bot detection**: TODO.